 “That confidence and those clear communication skills have carried over across all of my roles at JPMorgan Chase."

-A Commitment to Veterans
+A commitment to veterans

-A Community for All
+A community for all

-She adds, “It's an amazing community.
-We have veterans who transitioned out of the military recently, and those that served 20 years ago, all here for each other."
+Ramos leads the local veteran employee group within her department and is impressed with the veterans she works with at JPMorgan Chase.
+“It's an amazing community,” she said.
+“We have veterans who transitioned out of the military recently, and those that served 20 years ago, all here for each other."